Skip to content

 Current industry experience

-I bring active experience from the techbio space — hands-on with the kind of ML and MLOps work that's actually in production right now.
+I bring active experience from the techbio space — hands-on with ML and MLOps work in production right now.

 Start where you are

-Most of the time, people already have enough — enough data, enough process, enough pain points — to start somewhere useful.
-You don't need a finished plan.
-Figuring out what to do is part of what I help with.
+You probably have enough to start.
+You don't need a finished plan — figuring out what to build is part of what I help with.

 How an engagement runs